ibm-cloud-docs/virtualization-solutions/overview/overview.md

         * Load Balancers
 * High-speed private and public network interfaces.
 * Data encryption at rest and in transit
-* Integration with IBM Cloud services such as File/Block Storage, Object Storage and VPN.
+* Integration with {{site.data.keyword.cloud_notm}} services such as File/Block Storage, Object Storage and VPN.
 * IBM provided or bring-your-own-license (BYOL) support
 * Custom images, snapshots, and placement groups (for availability/spread)

-The following table details the high-level, key responsibilities for IBM Cloud Virtual Servers for VPC.
+The following table details the high-level, key responsibilities for {{site.data.keyword.cloud_notm}} Virtual Servers for VPC.

 | Responsibility |
 | -------------- |